 Non-Admission of a complaint by the Ombudsman:

-The complainant must first approach the concerned NBFC and if the NBFC does not reply within a period of one month after receipt of the complaint, or rejects the complaint, or if the complainant is not satisfied with the reply given, the complainant can file the complaint with the Ombudsman for NBFC.
-The complainant may approach Ombudsman for redressal of his grievance.
-The Ombudsman shall not accept and consider, if the complaint is not made to Ombudsman within one year from the date of receipt of reply from the NBFC or in case the reply is not received from the NBFC and the complaint to the Ombudsman is made after the lapse of more than one year and one month from the date of complaint.
-Further, the Ombudsman will not accept a complaint, in case the subject matter of the complaint is pending for disposal / has already been dealt with at any other forum like court of law, consumer court, tribunal or arbitrator or any other forum is pending or a decree or Award or order has been passed by any such court, tribunal, arbitrator or forum; or if the complaint is frivolous or vexatious.
+The complainant must first approach the concerned NBFC and if the NBFC does not reply within one month after receipt of the complaint, or rejects the complaint, or if the complainant is not satisfied with the reply given, the complainant can file the complaint with the Ombudsman for NBFC.
+The complainant may approach the Ombudsman for redressal of his grievance.
+The Ombudsman shall not accept and consider, if the complaint is not made to the Ombudsman within one year from the date of receipt of reply from the NBFC or in case the reply is not received from the NBFC and the complaint to the Ombudsman is made after the lapse of more than one year and one month from the date of complaint.
+Further, the Ombudsman will not accept a complaint, in case the subject matter of the complaint is pending disposal / has already been dealt with at any other forum like court of law, consumer court, tribunal or arbitrator or any other forum is pending or a decree or Award or order has been passed by any such court, tribunal, arbitrator or forum; or if the complaint is frivolous or vexatious.

 Related articles: